astrofrog/python4cardiff/scientific/numpy.rst

    array([[ 1,  2],
           [ 6,  7],
           [11, 12]])

 Numpy arrays vs Python lists
 ----------------------------

+The main differences between Numpy arrays and Python lists are the following:

     * Python lists can contain anything, including other lists, objects, or complex data structures.